110v Vs 240v

 240v tools are compatible with domestic plug sockets, while 110v tools are mainly for site use.
-So if you are doing some home DIY, you should opt for the 240v version of the power tool.
+So if you're doing some home DIY, you should opt for the 240v version of the power tool.
 Likewise, if you're working on a building site, you'll need a 110v tool.